-Meghan focuses her practice in the areas of products liability, premises liability, maritime law, toxic tort and insurance defense.
-She has represented automobile and watercraft manufacturers in defect claims, regional grocery stores in premises claims, and multiple product manufacturers and premises owners in talc and asbestos exposure claims.
+Meghan Senter focuses her practice in the areas of products liability, premises liability, maritime law, toxic tort and insurance defense.
+She has represented automobile and watercraft manufacturers in defect claims, and multiple product manufacturers and premises owners in talc and asbestos exposure claims.
+She serves as national coordinating counsel for a retailer in talc litigation, ensuring cohesive and strategic expert development and docket management.
 For clients throughout the maritime industry, Meghan handles high-stakes litigation, casualty claims and USCG administrative proceedings.
 In the arena of toxic tort and asbestos, she has served as both local and national counsel for various product manufacturers.
-She has also handled general liability claims and provided coverage analysis opinions to insurance carriers.
-In all areas of her practice, Meghan participates in each aspect of a case, from pre-suit analysis through verdict in order to develop and implement case strategies in the best interests of her clients.
+In all areas of her practice, Meghan participates in each aspect of a case, from pre-suit analysis through verdict in the best interests of her clients.